ml5js/Intro-ML-Arts-IMA-F20/04_training/README.md

 # Training a Neural Network

-## Session A: What is a Neural Network?
+## Session A: Training a Neural Network

 ### Objectives:
 * Learn steps to construct a vanilla neural network and train a classification model with ml5.js.